GO STRAIGHT TO THE RESULTS

 The media release used the usual gun controller tricks of addressing "firearm" deaths, and also including accidents and suicides.
 They focus on "firearm" deaths/injuries because they can always show reductions in these if firearm availability is reduced, even though total deaths and injuries are not affected and such availability reductions might actually cause more deaths/injuries than they prevent.
 They include accidents and suicides in their discussions because Australia has so few firearm murders and other homicides that the numbers and rates would not tend to upset people much, especially in comparison to other types that are much more numerous.
 Also, because the numbers are so small, they vary a great deal randomly from one year to the next so that a plot will not clearly show a definite trend over time.

 Gun controllers are able to upset the public much more by including suicides in their death figures.
 What the gun controllers don't want people to know is that it has been proven (and confirmed) that reducing the prevalence of firearms does not reduce (total) suicide rates even though it does in fact reduce firearm suicide rates.
-People wanting to commit suicide simple use another tool/method when a firearm is not available.
+People truly wanting to commit suicide simply use another tool/method when a firearm is not available.
 [Doctors typically don't believe this because they know that a firearm is more certain to kill than some other methods that are frequently used, and they've told each other that some large portion of suicides are impulsive, spur of the moment events.
 What they fail to account for is that there is no shortage of equally deadly methods, and a person who fails in a suicide attempt is very likely just to try again and again (often without others even knowing) until he or she succeeds.]

 The truth is that the claim about availability was unfounded from a scientific research standpoint.
 The report had not even addressed "availability" in the various states, even by reference to some existing analysis, much less quantified it.
 (They couldn't reference an analysis because there had not been one.)